 The FaMoS (Lee et al, 2020) mitigates these issues by gradually building up to the posterior distribution, a technique from iterated batch importance sampling (Chopin, 2002) and Sequential Monte Carlo.
 Here, we consider a series of intermediate posterior distributions where those earlier in the series closely resemble the prior distribution and those at the latter part better resemble the full posterior distribution.
 In the first cycle, we use particles from the prior distribution to approximate an earlier intermediate posterior distribution.
 In the subsequent cycles, we use samples from an intermediate posterior distribution to approximate a later intermediate posterior distribution.
 We end the algorithm when the target distribution is the final posterior distribution.
 For cycles t=1,...,T, the t-th intermediate posterior distribution is:

-πt(θ| Z) ∝ p(Z|θ) × p(θ), (3)
+πt(θ| Z) ∝ p(Z|θ)γt × p(θ), (3)

 where γtdenotes the incorporation factor such that 0=γ0≤γ1≤...≤γT-1≤γT=1.
 Note that the 0-th intermediate posterior distribution (π0(θ| Z)) is simply the prior distribution p(θ)with incorporation factor γ0=0.
 Likewise, the T-th intermediate posterior distribution (πT(θ| Z)) is the full posterior distribution since γT=1.